StephenDev0/StikJIT/user-manual.md

 ### Every time:

 1. **Enable VPN:**
    Start by activating StosVPN for StikJIT or the built-in VPN in StikDebug.
+If Wi-Fi is avaliable, leave it on, otherwise disable Wi-Fi and mobile data (Airplane Mode).

 2. **Activate JIT:**
    Click the “Enable JIT” button and select an app from the list to activate the JIT functionality.

 ---